dmarti/http-server/README.md

 Yes, that's right, we're using `-fPIC` (position independent code) and `-shared` (passed to the linker, make it build a shared library).
 And `http-server.c` has a function called `main`.
 What's going on?
 This is because of the way OSv works.
 Your application on OSv isn't a conventional ELF executable, but a .so file.

 Besides building the actual HTTP server, I'll also put in a Make target to create the HTML version of this article from the README, [because I can](https://lwn.net/Articles/589196/).
-So I type `make` and I build the web content and the web server.
+So I type `make` to build the web content and the web server.

 Of course you can expand on this to build as complicated of an application and data set as you want.
 This is just an example to show you Capstan for now.